farhanhm10/Hostel-Management-System/README.md

-:warning:
- This project code is old.
-Its use [mysql]
 # Hostel-Management-System-HMS-
 Simple Hostel Management Web Application build with PHP.
 Its Just a Student Project.Here have some little bit security bugs.